frequency-chain/docs/pages/glossary.md

 ## Invulnerable Collator

-A collator that does not receive a reward and will not be removed without governance action.
+A Collator that does not receive a reward and will not be removed without governance action.

 ## Maximized Capacity Staking